appveyor/website/src/docs/packaging-artifacts.md

 URL parameters:

 * `branch` - if not specified the most recent successful build of *any branch* is fetched.
+* `tag` - if not specified the most recent successful build of *any tag* is fetched.
 * `job` - the name of the job.
 If a build contains multiple jobs then this parameter is mandatory.
 Value must be URL-encoded, for example `Configuration%3DRelease`.
 * `all` - lookup for artifact in not only successful builds, but in `successful`, `failed` and `cancelled` ones.
 Default is `false`.